allanpinecone/namespace_sync/README.md

 - `fetch` → 1 RU per 10 records (1 RU minimum)
 - `upsert` → 1 WU per 1 KB (5 WU minimum per request)

-The UI samples ~50 records from each selected namespace to learn the average metadata size before pricing the migration.
+The UI samples ~50 records from each selected namespace to learn the average metadata size before pricing the run.
 You can disable sampling for a quicker estimate or override the per-record bytes manually.

 ## CLI examples